-If you’re thinking about buying an electric car to reduce your carbon footprint, good for you.
-Here are six tips from the Better Business Bureau.
-(BBB) for shopping for an electric car.
+The future is electric.
+Whether you’re thinking about buying an electric vehicle (EV) to save money or reduce your carbon footprint, here are six tips to consider when shopping for an electric car.

 1. Consider how many miles you drive